AlexaCRM/alexacrm.github.io/datapress/Forms/forms.md

 - Setting their time zone to **UTC + 2h** will display **5/15/2028 05:00:00 AM**.
 - Setting their time zone to **UTC - 4h** will show **5/14/2028 11:00:00 PM**.

-Unlogged users will see the UTC field value.
- You can also select a city instead of an exact time zone value.
+Anonymous visitors will see the values in the timezone of the website.
+To set the time zone for the website, follow these steps:

+1. Sign in into WordPress administrative interface.
+1. Click **Settings**.
+2. Go to **General**.
+3. Select the required time zone.

 ### Lookup security